osu-crypto/secure-kmean-clustering/README.md

 	./bin/frontend.exe -t

 #### 2. Simulation:
-Using two terminals,  Note that these parameters can be customized in the code (For now, the kmean parameters is hardcoding in the main.cpp file, we will add more flags soon)
+Using two terminals, (For now, the kmean parameters are hardcoding in the main.cpp file, we will add more flags soon)

 On the terminal 1, run: